hydro-informatics/hydro-informatics.github.io/pages/python-basics/pybase.md

 weight = 0.453 # float
 ```

-*Python* does not require a type assignment for a variable because it is a high-level, interpreted programming language (other than for example *C++*).
-However, once a variable was assigned a data type, do not change it in the code (it is just good practice - so that scoops remain integers).
+*Python* does not require a type assignment for a variable because it is a high-level, interpreted programming language (other than for example *C/C++*).
+However, once a variable was assigned a data type, do not change it in the code (it is just good practice to ensure for example that `scoops` remains an *integer*).

-If a print statement combines numeric and text variables, the numeric variables first have to be converted to text and then *concatenated* to a string.
-There are several ways to combine multiple variables in a text string.
+If a `print` call combines numeric and text variables, the numeric variables first have to be converted to text and then *concatenated* to a *string*.
+There are several ways to do so.

 ```python